AlenaYashkina/AlenaYashkina/README.md

 I specialize in applying machine learning and AI to solve real-world problems and enhance creative projects:
 - **Skills:** PyTorch, TensorFlow, Hugging Face, GANs, Transformers, Python.
 - **Projects:**
-  - **[PhotoReportAutomation](link-to-project):** Automates photo report creation, sorting, and weather simulation with AI.
+  - **[PhotoReportAutomation](link-to-project):** Automates photo report creation, including photo stamping (time, date, location), random filter application to simulate different phones and conditions, PowerPoint report generation, and Telegram photo download with resume capability.
+It also includes automatic rotation of horizontal photos to vertical.
-  - **[GAN MIDI Generator](link-to-project):** A GAN-based project to generate complex MIDI compositions, including metal and progressive rock music.
+  - **[Telegram ChatBot](link-to-project):** A simple Telegram chatbot integrated with neural networks, demonstrating the ability to incorporate AI into messaging platforms.
-  - **[Telegram ChatBot](link-to-project):** A Telegram chatbot for automating tasks and providing intelligent responses based on AI models.
+  - **[GAN MIDI Generator](link-to-project):** A work-in-progress GAN-based project for generating MIDI compositions.
+The model generates MIDI directly without preprocessing, and while the results are still rough, the goal is to improve them with better data processing and model refinement.

 ## Technical Background
 - **Architectural Lighting Design:** Practical experience in technical design and visualization using AutoCAD, 3ds Max, Corona Render, and Photoshop.